transistorfet/computie/README.md

 ###### *Started October 03, 2019*

-A 68k-based computer, running a simple unix-like operating system.
+Computie is a series of single board computers using the 68010 and 68030 CPUs, along with a simple unix-like operating system written in C, with preemptive multitasking via a timer interrupt provided by the 68681 serial port controller that is common to all boards.

+k30-SBC is the newest board, using a surface-mount 68030 CPU, 2MB of Static RAM, 512KB of Flash for the boot software and monitor program, and a CompactFlash slot.

 68k-SBC is a single board computer with a 68010 CPU, 1MB SRAM, 1MB Flash, and a 68681 Dual UART controller.
-The OS is a simple monolithic kernel written in C, with preemptive multitasking via the 68681 timer interrupt.

 68k-SMT is a mostly identical design using SMT and PLCC components.
 A CompactFlash card slot has been added to this version, but it is also possible to connect a simple breadboarded version to 68k-SBC.